jazzband/django-waffle/docs/types/flag.rst

 ======================

 For many cases, the default Flag model provides all the necessary functionality.
 It allows flagging individual ``User``s and ``Group``s.
-If you would like to flags be applied to different things, such as companies a User belongs to, you can use a custom flag model for that.
+If you would like flags to be applied to different things, such as companies a User belongs to, you can use a custom flag model.

 The functionality uses the same concepts as Django's custom user models, and a lot of this will be immediately recognizable.